 Do you want to do link building but don’t know where to start?

-This guide will tell you how to create backlinks for your website, with actionable tips updated for 2021.
+This guide will tell you how to create backlinks for your website, with actionable tips.

-In this chapter, I will write about the fundamentals of link building, what it means and why it is important for the positioning of your website in search engines.
+In this section, I will write about the fundamentals of link building, what it means, and why it is important for the positioning of your website in search engines.

 Let’s dive in.